-The Parent-Child Class is held one day a week for children ages 12 months to 3 years old.
-This is a great way for parents and children to experience Waldorf early childhood education together.
-It provides a bridge to children as they prepare for preschool.
+Parent-Child Class is a once-per-week class for children ages 12 months to 3.5 years.
+It is a great way for parents/grandparents/caregivers and children to begin their Waldorf Early Childhood journey together.
+It provides a bridge for young children as they prepare for preschool.
 It also provides a resource for parents who would like to incorporate Waldorf concepts into their home life.
-The Parent-Child class meets from 9:00 to 11:15 a.m.
-Parents can choose either a Tuesday class or a Friday class, space permitting.

 Classes are from 9:00 to 11:15 a.m. and meet once per week on Mondays.
 Session lengths vary.
 See the registration form (below) for details or visit our school.

 What happens in Parent-Child Class?